ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/README.md

   Figure 1: Synchronous Machine.
 Figure courtesy of [PowerWorld](https://www.powerworld.com/files/Synchronous-Machines.pdf)
 </div>

+The following conventians are used for the d-q reference frame.
-q-axis leads the d-axis
+- The q-axis leads the d-axis

-rotor angle w.r.t. to q-axis
+- The Rotor angle is w.r.t. to q-axis

 ## Types

-Two main types:
+There are two main variations

 - Round Rotor (See [GENROU](GENROUwS/README.md))
 - Salient Rotor/Pole (See [GENSAL](GENSALwS/README.md))